MaterializeInc/materialize/doc/user/content/get-started.md

     GROUP BY lhs.key;
     ```

-Of course, these are trivial examples, but hope begin to illustrate some of Materialize's potential.
+Of course, these are trivial examples, but hopefully begin to illustrate some of Materialize's potential.

 ## Create a real-time stream